ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2016-04-19-python-permutations.markdown

 date:   2019-02-10 19:31:43 +0700
 categories: [python, web scraping, Zillow]
 ---
 This tutortial will walk you through how to scrape hundreds of thousands of Zillow property data.
-This article assumes you have Zillow property URLs and ZPIDs already or have already read the Scrape Zillow - Hundreds of Thousands of Properties Pt.
-1 article.
+This article assumes you have Zillow property URLs and ZPIDs already or have already read the article Scrape Zillow - Hundreds of Thousands of Properties Pt.
+1.

 Prerequites